 Social Responsibility is at the core of our strategies.
 Together with our students, alumni, staff and partners, we engage in social activities that are not only timely and relevant, we also make sure that they are in line with the goals of Dubai and the whole of UAE for a bigger impact in society and the world.

 “Adopt a School” with Dubai Cares

-The University of Manchester Middle East Centre has collaborated with Dubai Cares to support them in one of their initiatives – “Adopt a School” which aims to provide thousands of children and youth with access to education globally.
-The objective is to build a school for children in developing countries so they too will have an opportunity to a better life and a future.
-By touching the lives of these children, we are giving them a better future.
+The University of Manchester Middle East Centre is delighted to be collaborating with Dubai Cares to support one of their signature initiatives – ‘Adopt a School’ - which aims to provide thousands of children and young people with access to educational opportunities, globally.
+The specific objective of this initiative is to build a new school, complete with all the necessary facilities and trained teachers, for children in a developing country to give them an opportunity to create a better life and a better future.

 2019 CSR Events